Israel is a very small country, yet it cannot be ignored. Here we have gathered some interesting facts about the state of Israel.

 · Israel received an Oscar nomination 10 times for the “best foreign movie” category.

 · Country boasts more museums per capita than any other country.

 · Hebrew and Arabic are the official languages.

 · In terms of the number of new books per capita, Israel ranks second in the world.

 · Israel entered the 21st century with a net gain in its quantity of trees – it was the only country in the world to do so.

 · And Israel revived an unspoken language – it is the only country in the history of the world to do so.

 The lowest place on Earth can be found in Israel – The Dead Sea.

 Dead sea in Israel – The lowest place on Earth – 427 meters below sea level

 The capital of Israel is Jerusalem, which has been in the middle of Jewish awareness for thousands of years.
-Additionally, more than 2,000 archeological sites can be found in Jerusalem.
+Therefore, more than 2,000 archaeological sites can be found in Jerusalem.

 Established on May, 26, 1948, the IDF (Tzahal) is the defense forces of the state of Israel.